 Diversity is a value for Snam.
 Snam’s gradual internationalisation led the HR department to cooperate with other companies in the gas sector and promote the diversity of different cultures in Europe.

 Working with colleagues of different nationalities and with different backgrounds enriches the cultural mix that any international company must have and desire to have.
 However, given the highly unique domestic context in which Snam has operated until now, it still does not have a significant number of international employees.

 Besides nationality, physical and psychological diversity is also frequently discriminated against, often preventing workers from carrying out simple everyday tasks.
-The Snam Group employs 125 people with different disabilities (3.4% on total workforce), whose development path aims to facilitate their introduction and integration into the company’s business processes
+The Snam Group employs 117 people with different disabilities (3.4% on total workforce), whose development path aims to facilitate their introduction and integration into the company’s business processes.